TutteInstitute/toponymy/doc/embedding_wrappers.rst

 Optional ``clusterable_vectors`` are used for clustering alone and may have a different dimension.

-``text_embedding_model`` is required when the pipeline includes ``TextKeyphraseExtractor``.
-It also enables semantic comparisons of generated names during disambiguation.
+``text_embedding_model`` is required when ``TextKeyphraseExtractor`` must generate keyphrase embeddings.
+Precomputed counts, vocabulary and vectors can instead be supplied through ``feature_options``.
+The embedder also enables semantic comparisons of generated names during disambiguation.
 Exact duplicate detection works without it.
 A compatible provider exposes ``encode(texts, ...)`` and returns a finite numeric matrix with one row per supplied text.